-To make that million last, and our working and saving lives worthwhile, we really need 7% to 8% yields.
+To make that million last, and our working and saving lives pay off, we really need 8% yields.
 And while we typically don’t see these stocks touted on Bloomberg or CNBC, they are around.

 Of course, there are plenty of landmines in the high yield space.
 Some of these stocks are cheap for a reason.
 Which is why we need to be contrarian when looking for income.

-The highest paying 13 stocks in my Contrarian Income Report portfolio average a 7.6% payout.
-This baker’s dozen of dividends spins off $76,000 for every million dollars invested!
+The 20 stocks in my Contrarian Income Report portfolio average an 8.3% payout today.
+This collection of monster dividends spins off $83,101.42 a year for every million dollars invested!

 And you don’t have to be a millionaire to take advantage of this strategy.
-A $500K nest egg will create $38,000 in annual income.
-You get the idea.
+A $500K nest egg will create a still filling $41,553.73 in annual income.
+A delectable dividend meal.

 The important thing is that these yields are safe, which creates stability for the stock (and fund) prices attached to them.
 We want our income, with our principal intact.
 It’s really the only way to retire comfortably, without having to stare at stock tickers all day, every day.

-Now, many blue-chip yields are safe.
+Now, many blue-chip yields are safe, but small.
 They just need to hit the gym and bulk up a bit.
 Here’s how we take perfectly good yet modest dividends and make them into braggarts.

 Step 4: Supersize Those Yields